jl0x61/tiny_toys/tinyhttpd/README.md

 ## known issues
 1. httpd occupy nearly 100% CPU.
-2. httpd will exit when more than about 10 connection in a short time.
+2. httpd will killed by SIGSEGV when many connection in a short time.

 ## TODO list:
 1. Make every thread in thread pool have a buffer.
 Because buffer was initialized at the beginning of many function.
 That will degrade perfermance largely.
 (DONE, use thread-specific data to solve it, every buffer will be initialized only once)